 Receipt of funds is contingent upon your continued eligibility for financial aid.
 Your eligibility for each program will be reconfirmed at the time of disbursement.

 Funds borrowed through student or parent loan programs must be repaid.
 Federal Student Aid provides information regarding managing student loan debt, repayment plans, consolidation loans, public service loan forgiveness, default, and dealing with financial difficulty.

 Federal Direct and PLUS loan information is submitted to the National Student Loan Data System (NSLDS) and is accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
-Students can keep track of loan status and outstanding balances through the Financial Aid Review section of the National Student Loan Data System.
+Information on loan status and outstanding balances can be found at Federal Student Aid’s Manage Loans.